gomorpheus/morpheus-docs/release_notes/current.rst

 - Appliance: MySQL: Default value for ``max_allowed_packet`` set to ``5242880``
 - Azure: ARM:  Added support for ``copyindex`` in the event template doesn't properly use ``copyIndex``
 - NSX: Logical Switch creation: Given name is now appended onto end of Logical Switch/Network name
+- Tasks: HTTP Task now does preemptive basic AUTH and parses variables in custom header values